Digital television transition in the United States: Loss of service

-A hundred-kW analog station on TV channels 2 to 6 would therefore be faced with the choice of either lowering its power by 80% (to the twenty-kilowatt limit of low-VHF DTV) or abandoning a frequency which it occupied since the 1950s in order to transmit more power (up to 1000 kW) on the less-crowded UHF TV band.
+A hundred-kW analog station on TV channels 2 to 6 would therefore be faced with the choice of either lowering its power by 80% (to the twenty-kilowatt limit of low-VHF DTV) or abandoning a frequency which it has occupied since the 1950s in order to transmit more power (up to 1000 kW) on the less-crowded UHF TV band.
 Such stations can keep the same channel number, however, because of ATSC virtual channels.
 The higher frequencies are challenged in areas where signals must travel great distances or encounter significant terrestrial obstacles.
 Most stations in the low-VHF (channels 2–6) did not return to these frequencies after the transition.
 About 40 stations remained in the low-VHF after the transition, with the majority in smaller markets (with a few notable exceptions).
 The FCC has long discouraged the digital allocation on low-VHF channels for several reasons: higher ambient noise, interference with FM radio (channel 6 borders FM at 88 MHz), and larger antenna size required for these channels.
 After the transition, many viewers using "high-definition" antennas have reported problems receiving stations that broadcast on VHF channels.
 This is because some of the new antennas marketed as "HDTV antennas" from manufacturers such as Channel Master were only designed for channels 7–51 and are more compact than their channel 2–69 counterparts.
 These manufacturers did not anticipate widespread continued use of the relatively longer wavelength low-VHF channels.